A landscape of contact manifolds via rational SFT: Introduction

 The original algebraic formalism of SFT in \cite{eliashberg2000introduction} packaged the full SFT into a super Weyl algebra with a distinguished odd degree Hamiltonian $\bH$ such that $\bH \star \bH=0$.
 Cieliebak-Latschev reformulated the algebra into a $BV_\infty$ algebra \cite{cieliebak2009role}, which was used in the definition of algebraic torsion \cite{LW}.
 The $BV_\infty$ algebra structure was further refined to an $IBL_\infty$ (\emph{\textbf{I}nvolutive \textbf{B}i-\textbf{L}ie infinity}) algebra by Cieliebak-Fukaya-Latschev \cite{cieliebak2015homological}, which roughly speaking, is precisely the boundary combinatorics for the SFT compactification \cite{bourgeois2003compactness}.
 For rational SFT, the original algebraic formalism was a Poisson algebra with a distinguished odd degree Hamiltonian $\bm{h}$ such that $\{\bm{h},\bm{h}\}=0$.
 Analogous reformulations of the algebraic structure of RSFT can be found in Hutchings' ``$q$-variable only RSFT'' \cite{rational}, and an $L_\infty$ formalism of RSFT by Siegel \cite{siegel2019higher}.
 In this paper, we introduce a notion of $BL_\infty$ (\emph{\textbf{B}i-\textbf{L}ie infinity}) algebra to describe RSFT, which precisely describes the boundary combinatorics for rational curves in the SFT compactification and is a specialization of the $IBL_\infty$ formalism.
 By building functors from the category of $BL_\infty$ algebras to totally ordered sets, we can build the hierarchy functor in Theorem \ref{thm:main} by a composition

 On the other hand, the general holomorphic curve theory in manifolds with contact boundaries faces serious analytical challenges, which makes a complete construction of the first functor in \eqref{eqn:compo} a difficult task.
 To obtain a construction of SFT/RSFT, one needs to deploy more powerful virtual techniques, e.g.\ either \emph{polyfold} approaches \cite{SFT,hofer2017polyfold} by Fish-Hofer and Hofer-Wysocki-Zehnder, \emph{implicit atlases and virtual fundamental cycles} by Pardon \cite{pardon2016algebraic,pardon2019contact}, or \emph{Kuranishi} approaches by Ishikawa \cite{ishikawa2018construction}.
 However, for the purpose of defining $\Hcx$, it is sufficient to build $\RSFT$ partially.
-In particular, we do not need to discuss compositions and homotopies for $BL_\infty$ algebras as $\cH$ is a totally ordered set, where there is no ambiguity for compositions and homotopy equivalences.
+In particular, we do not need to discuss compositions and homotopies for morphisms of $BL_\infty$ algebras as $\cH$ is a totally ordered set, where there is no ambiguity for compositions and homotopy equivalences.
 This greatly simplifies our demands for virtual machinery, as homotopies in SFT is a subtle subject.
 Moreover, the combinatorics for a $BL_\infty$ algebra is ``tree-like", which is very similar to the combinatorics for contact homology.
 As a consequence, we can use Pardon's construction of contact homology \cite{pardon2019contact} to provide all the analytic foundation of the functor $\Hcx$.
-In particular, Theorem \ref{thm:main} is well-posed without any hidden hypotheses on virtual machinery.
+In particular, Theorem \ref{thm:main} is well-posed without any hidden hypotheses on virtual machinery (except for \eqref{SD} of Theorem \ref{thm:main}, for which we give a sketch and details will appear in a future work).
 Moreover, it is expected that any other virtual technique will suffice for Theorem \ref{thm:main}.
 We will also explain how to obtain another construction of $\Hcx$ from a small part of the polyfold construction of SFT \cite{SFT}.